CR Vasco da Gama

 Club de Regatas Vasco da Gama (/pt/; English: Vasco da Gama Club of Rowing), commonly referred to as Vasco da Gama or simply Vasco, is a sports club based in Rio de Janeiro, Brazil.
 Although originally a rowing club and then a multi-sport club, Vasco is mostly known for its men's football team, which currently competes in the Campeonato Brasileiro Série A, the top tier of the Brazilian football league system, and in the Campeonato Carioca, the state of Rio de Janeiro's premier state league.

-Named after Vasco da Gama 400 years after his European–Asian sea route in 1498, the club was founded in 1898 as a rowing club by Brazilian workers, Portuguese Brazilians and newly arrived Portuguese immigrants.
+Named after Vasco da Gama 400 years after his European–Indian sea route in 1498, the club was founded in 1898 as a rowing club by Brazilian workers, Portuguese Brazilians and newly arrived Portuguese immigrants.
 Vasco created its football department in 1915, with professionalism officially adopted in 1933 – pioneer in Brazil.
 In addition to its main departments of football and rowing, Vasco has other sports departments since the 1910s.
 Its youth academy, which has brought up international footballers such as Romário, Philippe Coutinho, Hilderaldo Bellini, Roberto Dinamite and Edmundo, is well known for its socio-educational methodology.

-At the national level, Vasco da Gama has won four Campeonato Brasileiro Série A, three Torneio Rio–São Paulo and one Copa do Brasil.
-In international club football, the club has won one Copa Libertadores, one South American Championship of Champions, and one Copa Mercosur.
-At the state level, the club has also won 24 Campeonato Carioca.
-The golden generation of Vasco da Gama, dubbed Expresso da Vitória (Victory Express), won five state titles in the eight-year span between 1945 and 1952, and led Vasco to become the first continental club champion ever with the 1948 South American Championship of Champions title.
-This team, which included Moacir Barbosa, Ademir de Menezes, Friaça, Danilo Alvim, Augusto da Costa, and Chico, among others, is considered one of the greatest teams of its generation and of all time.
+The club is recognized as the first continental champion of the world, having won the South American Championship of Champions in 1948, on its 50th anniversary.
+They defeated Real Madrid, then European champions, in the 1957 Tournoi de Paris, considered by FIFA as "the most notable encounter between teams from two continents before 1960".
+They won the Copa Libertadores in 1998, on their 100th anniversary.
+At the national level, Vasco da Gama has won four Campeonato Brasileiro Série A titles, one Copa do Brasil title and three Torneio Rio–São Paulo titles.
+At the state level, the club has also won 24 Campeonato Carioca titles.
+The golden generation of Vasco da Gama is dubbed the Expresso da Vitória, and is considered by many to be one of the best football teams in the world in the 1940s and 50s, which included Moacir Barbosa, Ademir de Menezes, Albino Friaça, Danilo Alvim, Augusto da Costa, Chico, among others.

-With fans worldwide, Vasco da Gama is one of the most widely supported clubs in Brazil, the Rio de Janeiro state and the Americas.
-Vasco plays its home matches in São Januário stadium since its inauguration in 1927.
-Occasionally, the club has also played their home matches in Maracanã stadium since its inauguration in 1950.
+With fans worldwide, Vasco da Gama is one of the most widely supported clubs in Brazil, the state of Rio de Janeiro and the Americas.
+Vasco plays its home matches in São Januário since its inauguration in 1927.
+Occasionally, the club has also played their home matches in Maracanã since its inauguration in 1950.
 Vasco holds long-standings rivalries with Flamengo, Fluminense and Botafogo.
-Originally from rowing in the 1900s and extending to football in the 1920s as O Clássico dos Milhões (the Derby of Millions), the Vasco–Flamengo rivalry is considered of the main rivalries of Brazilian sports and one of the most prominent football rivalries in the world.
+The Vasco–Flamengo rivalry, known as Clássico dos Milhões (Derby of the Millions), is considered one of the main rivalries of Brazilian sports and one of the most prominent football rivalries in the world.